kyriakopoulouu/Language-Technology/README.md

 Text_Summarization_With_Transformers.ipynb: Colab Notebook of Transformers for text summarization Text_Summarization_With_Transformers.pdf: Report of experimentation and alternative methods for text summarization

-Requirements : Check requirements.txt file
+Requirements : Check Requirements.txt file

 Directories: